 Being informed about what to anticipate during a project and having the capability to act with foresight in early phases will result in cost savings.
 It’s less expensive to make modifications at the design stage than after construction has started, meaning owners can save both time and money while enhancing contractor performance.
-Predictive analytics offer teams the choice of spotting potential risks before work begins so they can take action right away, successfully minimizing them.
+Predictive analytics offer teams the choice of identifying and assessing risks before work begins so they can take action right away, successfully minimizing them.
 With this approach, all teams can work together to ensure a successful outcome for everyone involved.

 5 ways predictive analytics can benefit construction projects